 Sell Illegal Drugs On The Dark Web?
 Don’t Trademark Your Brand

 Apr.
-5, 2016 (Mimesis Law) — While it seems like common sense, following recent events, here’s a free piece of life advice: if you’re a drug dealer selling illegal drugs on dark web marketplaces, don’t try to trademark your “brand”.
+5, 2016 (Mimesis Law) — While it seems like common sense, following recent events, here’s a free piece of life advice: if you’re a drug dealer selling illegal drugs on dark web marketplaces similar to Empire Market, don’t try to trademark your “brand”.
 You will get caught, because – wait for it – the USPTO is an agency of the GOVERNMENT.

 The genius in this case is David Burchard, a long time seller of drugs on the dark web under the name “caliconnect” on the now defunct Silk Road who later moved onto to other similarly illicit marketplaces.
 He was arrested last week after he filed an application to trademark his brand for his drug-dealing pseudonym “caliconnect”, but provided his real name and information on the paperwork.